kmmuntasir/atrium-tabs/docs/PRD-v1.0.md

     - **Import/Export:** Allows importing or exporting group collections as JSON files.
     - **Hotkey Mapping:** Custom UI for mapping keyboard shortcuts.
     - **"Include Pinned Tabs in Groups" checkbox:** Controls pinned tab behavior (as described in Core Requirements).
     - **Eager Load Toggle:** Allows power users to switch between Lazy-load (default) and Eager-load.
-When Eager-load is enabled, a warning will be displayed about performance impact ("Heads-up: eager loading can hammer RAM/CPU on large groups.").
+When Eager-load is enabled, an inline warning will be displayed about performance impact ("Heads-up: eager loading can hammer RAM/CPU on large groups.").
+Default is OFF.
     - **Welcome/Quick Tour Tab:** Onboarding carousel accessible as a tab within the settings page.

 ### 5.4 Group Management Page (Full-Page)